Search

 Photographs

-Guiding Eyes provides professional photos at no cost to our students.
+Guiding Eyes provides guide dog team photos at no cost to our students.
 Each student receives a 5 by 7 group photo of their class and an 8 by 10 individual team photo of them and their guide dog.
 Additional prints and digital photos may be purchased.

 Returning Home